 CIRT: Critical Incident Response Team

-The Kansas State University Critical Incident Response Team (CIRT) assesses and coordinates the response to significant campus situations and events on the Manhattan campus.
+The Kansas State University Critical Incident Response Team (CIRT) assesses and coordinates the response to significant campus situations and events on or around the Manhattan campus involving students.
 The CIRT assists the community and its members to return to a more normal state of functioning and suggests future preventative measures.

 These events may include: